guyjames/gj22/content/pages/cv.md

 - Male
 - Born 1969 in the UK
-- Currently living in the highest village in Spain (alt.
-1678m), Valdelinares, in the Teruel region.
+- Currently living in a town in NE Spain (Catalonia, north of Barcelona)

 ![guy-profile.jpg](/images/guy-profile.jpg)